jbboynton/scripting_1/README.md

-Sixties Press
+Client-Side Scripting: Team Project 1
 ==============

-Client Sided Scripting Assignment 1
+SixtiesPress.co.uk Redesign
 --------------

-*The task was to redesign the archaic website created by intoxicated hippies.
-Sixties press is the website of our Client Barry Tebb, who shares Articles, Books, and other media written in, or about, the 1960's.
-His main focus is in literature and poetry.*
+*This project was an academic exercise in web design and teamwork.
+Our task was to redesign the original sixtiespress.co.uk website, which was voted the 3rd worst website on the web by [the folks at webpagesthatsuck.com](http://www.webpagesthatsuck.com/worst-websites-of-2011.html) of 2011.*

 **Contributors**
 - James Boynton (Team Leader)
-- JP Stearns
+- Todd Brault
 - Alex Castillo
-- Todd Brault
+- JP Stearns

 The Final Product
 ![alt tag](images/finalscreenshot.png)